Stephen Jolly

 Stephen Jolly (born 1962) is an Australian politician and socialist activist.
 He currently serves as the mayor of Yarra and has been a councillor of the City of Yarra since 2004, initially representing Langridge Ward before being elected to MacKillop Ward in 2024.
+Originally from London and raised in Ireland, he studied at the University of Cape Town before migrating to Australia in 1985.

+Jolly was a member of the Militant faction in the Australian Labor Party (later the Socialist Party).
+He served as editor of The Militant newspaper and later as National Secretary.
+He addressed the student occupation at Tiananmen Square and was later involved in pro-democracy in China rallies.
+Jolly was involved in an occupation of Richmond High School in 1993, an action opposing the school's closure.

-Jolly was previously the president and lead candidate for the Victorian Socialists during the 2018 Victorian state election.
+Jolly unsuccessfully ran for election to the Victorian Parliament several times while a member of the Socialist Party.
+He was president and lead candidate for the Victorian Socialists during the 2018 Victorian state election.
+He led the independent group "Yarra for All", in the City of Yarra at the 2024 Victorian Council elections, with the group picking up 4 out of 9 councillors.

-Life and education
+Early life and education

 Jolly was born in London to an Irish single mother who had left Ireland due to concerns regarding the predominant Catholic Church's attitude towards single parents.
 He was raised in Ireland by his grandparents in a public housing estate.
 Jolly moved to study at the University of Cape Town in 1977.
-He moved to Sydney, Australia in 1985 with his Australian wife.
+He moved to Sydney, Australia in 1985 with his then Australian wife.
 Jolly moved to Melbourne after 1989.